 Every lawyer here is expected to perform a minimum of 25 hours each year for our pro bono clients, with associates receiving billable-hours credit for all approved pro bono hours without a ceiling.

 Other special opportunities for associates:

 - Each year, Pillsbury awards a Stimson Fellowship to one member of the entering class of first-year associates.
-The recipient of the Stimson Fellowship is seconded to a pro bono service provider for a year, with the firm paying a $100,000 annual salary and benefits.
+The recipient of the Stimson Fellowship spends a year performing public interest legal work full-time with a non-profit organization, with the firm paying a $100,000 annual salary and benefits.
 After the conclusion of the year, the recipient joins the firm as an associate.

 From summer associates to senior partners, we bring passion and commitment to our pro bono matters—and both the firm and our lawyers regularly receive community recognition for these efforts.